debragail/api_doc/source/protocols/drone-delivery/index.html.md

 # Pickup Leave

-A message sent by the service provider to the service requester, notifying that the drone has left the pickup location
+A message sent by the service provider to the service requester, notifying it that the drone has left the pickup location

 ## Arguments